Aquatic Invasive Species

 What is an Aquatic Invasive Species?

-It's a non-native species that threatens the
+It's a non-native species or disease that threatens the:

 - Diversity or abundance of native species and the ecological health of infested waters